redhat-et/models-aas/README.md

 - Create the project `rh-sso`.
 - Deploy the Red Hat Single Sign-On operator in the `rh-sso` namespace.
 - Create a Keycloak instance using [keycloak.yaml](./deployment/rh-sso/keycloak.yaml).
-- Create a `rhoai` KeycloakRealm using [keycloakrealm-maas.yaml](./deployment/rh-sso/keycloakrealm-maas.yaml).
+- Create a `rhoai` Keycloak Realm using [keycloakrealm-maas.yaml](./deployment/rh-sso/keycloakrealm-maas.yaml).
 - Open the Red Hat Single Sign-on console (route in the Routes section, access credentials in Secrets->`credentials-rh-sso`).
 - Switch to the Rhoai realm: